Precomputed Dominant Resource Fairness: Related Models

 If the number of tasks allocated to users A and B is denoted by $x$ and $y$, respectively, the DRF allocation is defined as the solution to the optimising problem below \citep[p.
 4]{ghodsi2011dominant}:

-Designed to solve this problem, DRF is a progressive filling algorithm, applying MF on the users' $ds$'s by looping on the total allocated $ds$'s of users, taking the least allocated at each iteration, and allocating one unit of her demand vector, assumed to correspond to one \textit{task}, until one of the resources is exhausted.
+Designed to solve this problem, DRF applies MF principle to maximise the minimum share, on the users' $ds$'s by looping on the total allocated $ds$'s of users, taking the least allocated at each iteration, and allocating one unit of her demand vector, assumed to correspond to one \textit{task}, until one of the resources is exhausted.

 Although not explicitly stated, in addition to this mechanism, DRF utilises a tie-breaking policy to take the user with the higher $ds$, in instances when more than one user is allocated the same minimum share.
 This we see at the example given in the article, in the allocation process for the above mentioned case.

 In the initial state, where both user's allocated $ds$ is $0$, the algorithm starts assigning one task to user B, which updates the state to $0$ allocated $ds$ for A, and $1/3$ for B. Since now the least allocated $ds$ belongs to A, the algorithm picks her and assigns one task, updating the state to $2/9$ w.r.t. $1/3 = 3/9$.
 Still A has the lower allocated $ds$, so one more task is allocated to her, updating to $4/9$ w.r.t. $3/9$, and pushing B to the position of the user with the least allocated $ds$.
 Thusly the algorithm proceeds with B, and continuing further in the similar fashion, assigns $2/3$ dominant shares to each user, at which point the CPU is saturated and the algorithm stops.